 \section{Conclusion}

-The State-of-the-art in LLM-driven code generation has largely abandoned test generation for reasoning-based approaches, citing the unreliability of synthesized tests as feedback.
+The state-of-the-art in LLM-driven code generation has largely abandoned test generation for reasoning-based approaches, citing the unreliability of synthesized tests as feedback.
 We argue, conversely, that generated tests remain a high-value signal when modeled as noisy sensors within a Bayesian framework.
 BACE validates this hypothesis through a Bayesian co-evolutionary process where code and test populations reciprocally refine one another.
 By anchoring this search on minimal public examples, we effectively mitigate the co-evolutionary drift typical of self-validating loops.
 Furthermore, we utilize behavioral based elitism policy and differential testing to enforce population diversity, a mechanism that prevents the system from collapsing into redundant or trivial solutions.
-Empirical evaluations on LiveCodeBench v6 (Post-March) demonstrate that BACE establishes a new state-of-the-art, yielding performance gains for both proprietary models and open-weight small language models.
+Empirical evaluations on LiveCodeBench v6 (Post-March) demonstrate that BACE establishes a new state-of-the-art, yielding performance gains across both propri- etary models and open-weight models at 7B and 120B scales.

 Looking forward, the modular Bayesian backbone of BACE provides a flexible foundation for future research.
 Specifically, it opens pathways for integrating state-of-the-art code and test generation to co-evolving populations to yield increasingly robust solutions.